dpnishant/raptor/README.md

 You can access it here: [Rules Editor]

 #####Public/Private GitHub instance
-You can use Raptor to scan your organization's private as well as public instances of GitHub by specifiying the right server endpoints at [here][github_backend] and [here][github_frontend].
+You can use Raptor to scan your organization's private as well as public instances of GitHub by specifiying the right server endpoints at [here][github_configs].

 ### Development